JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 }
 ```

-If migrating from the Gradle IntelliJ Plugin 1.x, replace the old `org.jetbrains.intellij` identifier to `org.jetbrains.intellij.platform` and apply its latest `%intellij-platform-gradle-plugin-version%` version.
+If migrating from the [](tools_gradle_intellij_plugin.md), replace the old `org.jetbrains.intellij` identifier to `org.jetbrains.intellij.platform` and apply its latest `%intellij-platform-gradle-plugin-version%` version.

 ### Snapshot Release